tetl 0.1.0

 ◆ operator<

-auto operator< ( stack< T, Container > const & lhs,
+constexpr auto operator< ( stack< T, Container > const lhs,

 friend